gatsbyjs/gatsby/text/0000-remove-special-layout-components.md

 shown on that page.

-When we added the layout component, we reused the same graphql syntax and pattern as they too needed to include queries — though they don't accept variables like page queries do.
+When we added the layout component, we reused the same graphql syntax and pattern as they too needed to include queries.

 For static queries in v2 layout components, I propose the following pattern: